Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

     - ```Note```: the delayInMs parameter must have value greater than **0** to create the ```Network Delay Chaos```

 6. Navigate to the ```Experiments``` tab in Chaos Studio in the Azure Portal to find the Chaos Studio experiment created by the tool, it would have the name provided in the ```chaosExperimentName``` parameter.
 It may at times take upto to 10 minutes for the experiment to show up in Chaos Studio.
 Make sure the experiment is or eventually goes in ```Running``` state.

-### Support
-- If need any help please raise an issue on this repo.